chococandy63/Dynamic-Shelf-Management-And-Stock-Notification/README.md

 - Make an account
 - Create a channel and add 2 fields for distance and counter
-- Copy the WRITE API key and the channel ID.
+- Copy the WRITE API key and the channel ID for them to be used in the code.

 ### Connecting to AWS IOT